IAP - Protocol Basics

 IAP Message Structure

-Exactly what ION fields a given IAP message contains depends on what semantic protocol that message belongs to.
+Exactly what RION fields a given IAP message contains depends on what semantic protocol that message belongs to.
 This gives the semantic protocol designers maximum freedom to design the message structure for each message type in the protocol.

-An ION object field tells explicitly how big (in bytes) it is.
+An RION object field tells explicitly how big (in bytes) it is.
 This is enough for general IAP clients and servers to be able to see where one IAP message ends and another starts.
 It is thus possible to exchange any semantic protocol messages via standard IAP clients and server software.

 To be able to understand the IAP message sent by another part, you need to know what semantic protocol the message adheres to.
 In other words, you need to know the semantic context in which to interpret that message.
 Therefore it is assumed that all IAP messages adhere to some semantic protocol.